 Why Do Speed and Latency Matter?
 Do You Want High Or Low Latency?

 You want high-speed connections with low latency, especially if you’re a gamer, like to stream video or audio, participate in video chats or frequently browse the internet.
 To determine if your existing network is giving you the right connectivity, you can use a free speed and latency test tool.

 Understanding the importance of both speed and latency is key.
 Remember:

 - Speed, also known as bandwidth, is how fast data moves through the internet

 - Latency is how long it takes requested items to appear

 - High bandwidth and low latency is ideal

 Then it’s time to call or email Phoenix Internet, we know how to lower latency with the internet service we provide.
 Our fixed point wireless internet delivers some of the fastest speeds and lowest latency rates in the Phoenix area.
-Contact us for a free, no-obligation consultation on how to improve internet latency and help you decide what type of internet service you need.
+Contact us for a free, no-obligation consultation on how to improve fixed wireless internet latency and help you decide what type of internet service you need.